BDC Hamburger Icon

 TipBottom line

-7. Consider your company values when naming your brand.
+7. Consider your company values.

 When seeing your brand name, potential customers should get a sense of what your company is about.
 For example, IMPACT is the name of an award-winning marketing agency.
 Its goal is to create the maximum impact for its clients; the company reinforces this message by writing the name in all capital letters.
 Another example is Whole Foods, which implies natural, unprocessed food choices.